guapo-tech/UFC-Universe-Tracker/README.md

 "Blue - Submission", Blue_Corner__r.Name & " via " & "Submission",
 "TBD")´

-14. Next we are going to create 'Lookup Relationships'.
-Create a new field on the 'Fight' object, called: 'Event' (datatype: Lookup Relationship).
-Select 'Related To Event', and click Next.
-Field Label 'Event', and click Next(3x) and click 'Save & New'.

-15. You'll have to create two more of these 'Lookup Relationship' now.
-- Red Corner (related to: 'Fighter')
-- Blue Corner (related to: 'Fighter')

 We are done with the configuration of Objects and Fields, for now.
 Now you can import your roster.
 I have added UFCRoster.csv to the repository, you can use this as template.
 I recommend to add another column for the fighter ranks.
 From Setup, enter Data Import Wizard in the Quick Find box, then select Data Import Wizard.